A-I-nstein/rust_nRF52833/g1_led_fading/README.md

 The following nrf-hal implementations are available in the examples folder:
 - A LED fading program that uses delays to emulate PWM.
+- A LED fading program that uses doesn't use any delays.